Maly Trostenets concentration camp

-Throughout 1942, Jews from Austria, Germany, the Netherlands, Poland, and the Protectorate of Bohemia and Moravia were taken by train to Maly Trostenets to be lined up in front of the pits and were shot.
+From May 1942, as part of the so-called Final Solution, Jews from Austria, Germany, the Netherlands, Poland, and the Protectorate of Bohemia and Moravia were transported by train to Maly Trostenets, where they were taken shortly afterwards to the Blagovshchina Forest and shot.
 From the summer of 1942, mobile gas vans were also used.
-According to Yad Vashem, the Jews of Minsk were murdered and buried in Maly Trostenets and in another village, Bolshoi Trostinets, between 28 and 31 July 1942 and on 21 October 1943.
-As the Red Army approached the area in June 1944, the Germans murdered most of the prisoners and destroyed the camp.
+As the Red Army approached the area in June 1944, the Germans murdered the remaining prisoners and destroyed the camp by fire.